Daily High to Daily Low: Is It Safe to Buy Southwest Airlines Co. (LUV)?

 Is It Worth Investing in Southwest Airlines Co.
 (NYSE :LUV) Right Now?

 Southwest Airlines Co.
-(NYSE:LUV) scored a price-to-earnings ratio above its average ratio, recording 115.10 x from its present earnings ratio.
+(NYSE:LUV) scored a price-to-earnings ratio above its average ratio, recording 116.86 x from its present earnings ratio.
 Plus, the 36-month beta value for LUV is at 1.23.
-Opinions of the stock are interesting as 13 analysts out of 21 who provided ratings for Southwest Airlines Co. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 7 rated it as “hold,” and 1 as “sell.”

 LUV’s Market Performance

-LUV stocks went up by 1.71% for the week, with a monthly drop of -3.35% and a quarterly performance of 14.73%, while its annual performance rate touched -27.53%.
-The volatility ratio for the week stands at 2.75% while the volatility levels for the past 30 days are set at 3.82% for Southwest Airlines Co..
-The simple moving average for the period of the last 20 days is 1.79% for LUV stocks with a simple moving average of 0.57% for the last 200 days.
+LUV stocks went up by 1.68% for the week, with a monthly jump of 0.05% and a quarterly performance of 18.53%, while its annual performance rate touched -25.49%.
+The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 3.48% for Southwest Airlines Co..
+The simple moving average for the period of the last 20 days is 3.96% for LUV stocks with a simple moving average of 2.70% for the last 200 days.

 Analysts’ Opinion of LUV